Cystic Mesothelioma

 Unlike many types of cancer, cystic mesothelioma does not metastasize.
 It is considered a localized tumor.

-During diagnosis, doctors will notice calcified plaques after using immunohistochemical staining, which can help them differentiate cystic cells from other types of cells.
+During diagnosis, pathologists will also look for calcified plaques after using immunohistochemical staining.
+This helps them differentiate cystic cells from other types and make a more accurate diagnosis.

 Cystic Mesothelioma Treatment